A special report from EraNova Institute, home of the Smart Green Deal™

 SmartCSM staff members guide the process and may do some or all of the initial uploading.

 Relevant paper documents are also uploaded, along with any digital data, until all the building’s critical systems are “up there” and may be managed efficiently from any device, anywhere, any time.

 “We can’t do it alone,” says Scalisi.
 “There are way too many buildings.
 But we can do our share; and we can cheer-lead our industry.”

 In addition to SmartCSM, tech companies also focusing on the problem include Site1001, Akitabox, and PlanGrid.
 Dozens of new suppliers may blossom between now and 2030.
-And giants like Google, Microsoft, and IBM will almost surely get into the act at some point, probably through acquisition of successful startups.
+And giants like Google, Microsoft, IBM, and Siemens will almost surely get into the act at some point, probably through acquisition of successful startups.

 AutoDesk has already signed an agreement to acquire PlanGrid, for $875 million.
 (PlanGrid specializes in new construction but also retrofits existing buildings.)

 All four companies offer online demos to building owners and managers; and welcome inquiries from potential business partners.